LeaseCrunch Blog

 Excel can lead to multiple errors that a lease accounting software would otherwise catch.
 Some of the mistakes that organizations have suffered through because of Excel include:

-As you can see, using Excel for GASB 96 and GASB 87 lease spreadsheets are not the best way to avoid errors while improving the ease of lease accounting.
+As you can see, using Excel for GASB 96 and GASB 87 lease spreadsheets is not the best way to avoid errors while improving the ease of lease accounting.
 Lease software can help mitigate these risks while providing a host of other benefits as well.

 Interested in learning more about how lease accounting software can help you avoid the risk associated with accounting under GASB 96 and GASB 87?
 Download our free resource today!